BON

 ECSE-PBC Governance CPD Webinar Series

-Who should attend: Board chairs, company directors, company secretaries, chief executives and any executive working with or supporting the board, and those who wish to empower their Board with sound decision making competencies.
+Who should attend: : Board chairs, company directors, company secretaries, chief executives and any executive working with or supporting the board, and those who wish to empower their Board to optimise their performance through building a framework for board effectiveness.

 Discounted Rate for ECSE Affiliates and CGIC Members – EC$270 (US$100)